 Harsin Butte Trail (.8 miles up 700 vertical feet)

-Patti’s Trail (2.3 mile loop)
+Patti’s Trail (2.3-mile loop)

-Horned Lark Trail (1.9 mile loop)
+Horned Lark Trail (1.9-mile loop)

 I return to the Jennings Hotel, dusty, illuminated by the beating sun, and very thirsty — I could’ve used another gallon by the end of the day.
-The views of the Wallowas in the afternoon glow are mesmerizing and I stop several times to take snapshots on the side of the road.
+The views of the Wallowas in the afternoon glow are mesmerizing, and I stop several times to take snapshots on the side of the road.

-Back at the hotel, I commune with a few fellow guests who opted to explore more mountainous hikes during the day.
-Hurricane Creek Trailhead, six miles outside of the town, comes up a lot in discussion as a beautiful area to explore, as well as the hike up the East Fork of the Wallowa River to Ameroid Lake (6 miles and 2,800’ elevation gain).
-The West Fork of the Wallowa River is an easier version of a hike in the Eagle Cap Wilderness.
-I make note of these options and more, teeming in the various wilderness areas (for more see the interactive map below.)By the time I’m cleaned up and ready for dinner most of the stores are closed — things seem to wind down by 4-5PM in the town.
-My dinner at the Gold Room Pizza, on the first floor of the hotel, is noteworthy — the wood fired pizza is mouth watering and sassy cocktails pack the perfect punch to end my evening.
+Back at the hotel, I commune with a few fellow guests who opted to explore more mountainous daily hikes.
+Hurricane Creek Trailhead, six miles outside of the town, comes up a lot in discussion as a beautiful area to explore, as well as the hike up the East Fork of the Wallowa River to Aneroid Lake (6 miles and 2,800’ elevation gain).
+The West Fork of the Wallowa River is a more accessible version of a hike in the Eagle Cap Wilderness.

 Wallowa Lake and the “Oregon Alps”

-There are five main viewpoints (about three miles between all of them) that are easily hikable from the tram exit of Mount Howard, but since there is still an abundant snow pack only three of them are navigable.
-Still, the Royal Purple, Summit, and Highlands Overlooks are each spectacular in their own way — reminding me of the Austrian Alps.
-The journey is well worth the cost and effort, and I’m glad I arrived right when they opened (10AM in June/Sept and 9AM in July/August) to beat the crowd that materialized by noon.
+There are five main viewpoints (about three miles between them) that are easily explored from the tram exit of Mount Howard, but since there is still an extensive snow pack, only three of them are navigable.
+Still, the Royal Purple, Summit, and Highlands Overlooks are each spectacular in their way — reminding me of the Austrian Alps.
+The journey is well worth the cost and effort, and I’m glad I arrived right when they opened (10 AM in June/Sept and 9 AM in July/August) to beat the crowd that materialized by noon.

 Chief Joseph and the legacy of the Nez Perce people

-On the return to town from Wallowa Lake I stop to pay respects to the resting place of the older Chief Joseph.
+On the return to town from Wallowa Lake, I stop to pay respects to the resting place of the older Chief Joseph.
 His remains are buried at the top of a hill overlooking the beautiful lake and stunning snow-capped mountains.
 The older Chief Joseph played a role in signing the famous 1855 treaty that allocated a vast amount of land, including the area around Joseph, to the several different bands of Nez Perce people.
-By 1863, the US government worked to retract the expanse of land because gold was found in the area around the Wallowa Mountains.
+By 1863, the US government worked to retract the expanse of land because gold was found around the Wallowa Mountains.

 Chief Joseph was never allowed to return to the Wallowas or the Nez Perce reservation, despite promises by the US government.
 Even though the Nez Perce were sent all over, I still feel their spirit in this valley.